Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 This sample shows how to partition a large query into smaller queries using the `LogsBatchQuery` class.
 The sample provides examples for row-based partitioning and byte-size partitioning.
 The partitioning is based on the timestamp "TimeGenerated".

 This sample is suitable for simple data retrieval queries that utilize a subset of KQL operators.
-The subset of KQL operators supported are can be found [here][kql_language_subset].
+The subset of supported KQL operators can be found [here][kql_language_subset].

 ## Next steps